Why start a limited company?

 - Advise you on important matters about your business

-- Ensure you don’t miss any important deadlines and estimate your tax so you don’t get any nasty surprises
+- Ensure you don’t miss any important deadlines and estimate your corporation tax so you don’t get any nasty surprises